opencomputeproject/zaius-barreleye-g2/README.md

 This directory content is driven using Large File Storage extension from github.
 You may need to enable it on your client to download all content.
 After installation "git lfs fetch" and "git lfs pull" commands to download the files for management in your local git repo.

 Using "git lfs ls-file" will display which files which are managed by lfs within this repo.

+If you are having problems with Git LFS, you may also download the entire design package here: http://files.opencompute.org/oc/public.php?service=files&t=a769fded8e6162abf7df2f8c7d2f2888&download (version 0.6.0 as of March 29th, 2017)